 In order to gain a place at a top medical school, it’s necessary to demonstrate exceptional grades in science subjects (especially chemistry and biology), as well as showing evidence of commitment to the profession.

 This will mean gaining work experience or volunteering work, perhaps at a local healthcare centre, supporting the homeless or another type of care facility such as an elderly care home.

-There MUST be evidence that suggests that you are be able to demonstrate the skills, knowledge and attributes required to be a successful medic.
-These are:
+You must be able to provide evidence that suggests that you are able to demonstrate the skills, knowledge and attributes required to be a successful medic.
+These include the following:

 - Ability to make decisions

 - Understanding of the NHS

 All of these skills/attributes will need to be highlighted in the student application via UCAS, which will include your Personal Statement.